gagle/node-binary-reader/README.md

     .close ();
 ```

+---

 <a name="reader_read"></a>
 __Reader#read(bytes, callback) : Reader__

 Reads data and the cursor is automatically moved forwards.
 The callback receives three arguments: the number of bytes that has been read, the buffer with the raw data and a callback that's used to allow asynchronous operations between tasks.
-The buffer is not a view, it's a new instance so you can modify the content without altering the internal buffer.
+The buffer is not a view, it's a new instance, so you can modify the content without altering the internal buffer.

 This operation is deferred, it's enqueued in the list of pending tasks.